 Add 1 tsp salt, and 1/2 tsp garlic granules/powder (optional), and mix well.
 Then add in a scant cup of plain flour (around 100-120g), a 1/4 cup at a time, until the dough comes together.
 You may need to add a little more depending on the water content of the potatoes you used.

 However definitely do not use less than 100 grams.
 I did this while I was testing the recipe, and my gnocchi disintegrated while cooking.
 I was very sad.
 And then I was mad.
-And finally, I got the amount of flour right.
+And finally, I went back to the drawing board and got the amount of flour right.

 You can leave the little gnocchi pillows as is, or roll them down the back of a fork to get those perfect ridges and the thumb groove.
 I prefer them with grooves, as the sauce adheres better.
 Try and make sure the gnocchi are uniform in size so they cook evenly.

 Cook in two-three batches in your largest pot filled with well-salted water.
 When the water is boiling, add in the gnocchi.

 Once the gnocchi float to the top cook for two minutes.
 Lift out with a slotted spoon, shake off the extra water, and carefully set to dry a little on a piece of baking paper.